Topic index

 Online job application forms have become their own genre.
 Graduate schemes, the civil service, NHS Jobs, and a growing share of corporate roles on Workday and Greenhouse ask you to write supplementary answers — competency-based prompts, motivational questions, "why this role / why this company" fields, and 250-to-500-word free-text boxes that the recruiter (or the ATS) reads before anyone calls you.
 The advice that works in a five-minute coffee chat doesn't work here: you have a word count, you have no follow-up question, and the reader is grading you against a rubric.
 The guides in this cluster cover the patterns that actually win on these forms — the three question types every form recycles, the framework that handles competency questions in writing, and the specific framings for the most common prompts.
 When you're working through one of those long forms with eight or ten boxes to fill, the AI Job Answers question tool generates a tailored 250- or 500-word answer from your CV and the job description in seconds, so you can spend your time editing rather than starting from a blank textarea.

-All posts in this cluster (7)
+9 guides in this cluster

 How to Answer Online Job Application Questions